tengyifei/website/posts/range-minimum-query-augmented-red-black-tree.markdown

 I started to look at the different interpretations of segment tree.
 A segment tree is roughly a structure that represents data ranges, although the details as to how ranges are partitioned vary greatly.
 [PEGWiki's version](http://wcipeg.com/wiki/Segment_tree) depicts the segment tree as a fully balanced binary tree, where for every parent node with closed range [R<sub>1</sub>, R<sub>2</sub>], the left and right child will correspond to range [R<sub>1</sub>, floor((R<sub>2</sub>-1)/2)] and [floor((R<sub>2</sub>-1)/2)+1, R<sub>2</sub>] respectively.
 This results in a split at approximately the center of each range.

 ![Example segment tree.
-Each node assigned an interval.](https://static.thinkingandcomputing.com/2014/05/segment_tree.png) Example segment tree.
-Each node assigned an interval.
+Each node assigned an interval.](https://static.thinkingandcomputing.com/2014/05/segment_tree.png)
+<tnc-caption>Example segment tree.
+Each node assigned an interval.</tnc-caption>

 The advantage of this construct is that it can be nicely packed into an array by storing it as the result of a breadth-first-traversal.
 The index of the left child node is simply that of parent multiplied by two.
 However, the drawback is that the position and range of nodes cannot be modified once the tree is created.